Mint (Bo He)

 Key Actions: Astringent, Antiseptic, Antibacterial, Antifungal, Decongestant, Expectorant, Antiviral, Diaphoretic, Carminative, Stomachic, Stimulant

-Medicinal Uses: Stomach aches, chest pains, irritable bowel syndrome, aromatherapy, nausea, breath freshener, skin tonic, deodorant, gallstones, common cold, menstrual cramps, constricted muscles, yeast infections, aches and pains, hiccups, headaches, relieve stress, lowers fevers, improves mental clarity and focus.
+Medicinal Uses: Stomach aches, chest pains, irritable bowel syndrome, aromatherapy, nausea, breath freshener, skin tonic, deodorant, gallstones, common cold, menstrual cramps, constricted muscles, yeast infections, aches and pains, hiccups, headaches, stress, fevers, mental clarity and focus.

 Pin Yin: Bo He